ShanTirmizi/Shopping-Cart/README.md

 # Shopping Cart

 Created a shopping cart where use have the ability to add items to thier cart.
 Once inside the cart users have the abiliyt to remove the cart item(s) or edit the cart item(s).
-Users also have the abiliyt to go to the checkout page.
+Users also have the ability to go to the checkout page.

 The project is deployed on Netlify.